kathlandgren/SWAMPE/docs/source/index.rst

 SWAMPE's features currently include:

-* Simulations that can be run on your laptop.
+* Exoplanet atmosphere simulations that can be run on your laptop.
 * Can be easily adapted to model a variety of substellar objects.

 This public release contains tutorials for running atmospheric simulations,